groupdocs-conversion-cloud/groupdocs-conversion-cloud-php-samples/README.md

 ## Prerequisites

 + PHP with Composer installed
-+ Get your AppSID and AppKey at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).
++ Get your ClientId and ClientSecret at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).

 ## How to Run the Examples

 The package contains PHP examples.
 Follow the given steps to proceed run:

 *Extract the downloaded project
-*Edit Utils.php and put appSid and appKey, obtained from [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) there
+*Edit Utils.php and put ClientId and ClientSecret, obtained from [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) there
 *Go to "Examples" directory of the project
 *Execute "composer update" command
 *Run examples using "php .\RunExamples.php" command